mprzybylski/mprzybylski/_posts/2023-02-12-bpf-iotrace__Defining_Requirements.md

 # `bpf-iotrace` requirements

 ## Target operating system
-Word-of-mouth suggests that Linux v4.14 is the oldest feasible target for a BPF-based utility.  `bpf-iotrace` will also be linked against libc6 v2.27.
+Word-of-mouth suggests that Linux v4.14 is the oldest feasible target for a BPF-based utility.  `bpf-iotrace` will also be linked against GNU libc v2.26.
 So any Linux host with that version of libc6 or newer should be compatible.

 ## Implementation languages
 The languages to be used on a software project are one of the very few "hows" that it makes sense to specify as a requirement since there is moderate coupling between a programming language and its target environment(s).
 There may also be personnel, time, or other resource constraints that dictate the selection of a particular programming language.
 In the case of `bpf-iotrace`, one of its main objectives is to serve as a demonstration project for libbpf-based application and modern C++ development techniques.
 So `bpf-iotrace` will be written in C++, C, and eBPF assembly.